phenotypic.abc_.ImageCorrector#

 The Image class provides helper methods for common transformations:

-• image.rotate(angle_of_rotation, mode='constant') - Rotates all components identically
+• image.rotate(angle_of_rotation, mode='edge') - Rotates all components identically

 • For custom transformations, apply the same operation to all components